-The Progressive Conservatism Project imprint, which publishes policy papers, essays and research from thinkers and politicians of the centre-right.
+Max also oversees the Progressive Conservatism Project imprint, which publishes policy papers, essays and research from thinkers and politicians of the centre-right.
 The project has recently published work on the Conservative Party's relationship with trade unions by Robert Halfon MP, a collection of essays from leading Tory women and research reports on regeneration, forced marriage, pride and welfare reform.

 Recapitalising the Poor makes proposals across Housing Benefits, pensions and money-lending to end the current cash-based, drip-feed welfare system and propose ways to give low-waged workers and families the assets to lift themselves out of dependency.